uptoolkit/upvue/README.md

     // store: store, // if vuex you must define vuex store
     api: {
-      url: '/api', // Replace with your api endpoint },
+      url: '/api', // Replace with your api endpoint
+      //client: axiosInstance, // Replace with your axios instance if needed },
+    graphql: {
+      url: 'https://api.mocki.io/v2/c4d7a195/graphql', // Replace with your graphql Api URL using default configuration
+      //client: apolloClient, // you can also override with your own apolloClient instance @see https://v4.apollo.vuejs.org/guide-option/setup.html#_2-create-the-apollo-client
+    },
     translations: {
       en_EN: {